kaltura/playkit-android-ima/README.md

 [Latest Release](https://github.com/kaltura/playkit-android-ima/releases)

-> Important Note: Starting from version IMAPlugin 4.23.0 (IMA SDK 3.25.1), includes the `com.google.android.gms.permission.AD_ID` permission in the SDK's manifest that is automatically merged into the app manifest by Android build tools.
+> IMPORTANT NOTE: Starting from version IMAPlugin 4.23.0 (IMA SDK 3.25.1), includes the `com.google.android.gms.permission.AD_ID` permission in the SDK's manifest that is automatically merged into the app manifest by Android build tools.
 > To learn more about the AD_ID permission declaration, including how to disable it, refer to this [Play Console Help article](https://support.google.com/googleplay/android-developer/answer/6048248).

 ##### Create IMA Plugin Config: